 Have I mentioned that making your own natural lip scrub is super easy?
 It calls for 3 main ingredients (coconut oil, sugar, and essential oils) that come together in minutes.
 I make this exact recipe every winter as soon as the temperature starts to drop, and again in the spring when the weather starts to warm back up.
 After using it for a few days, your lips start to feel better and really start to see a difference in the appearance of your lips.

-First step, measure out 1 tablespoon of coconut oil and whisk for 1-2 minutes.
+First step, measure out 1 tablespoon of coconut oil and whisk for 1-2 minutes in a small bowl.
 If your coconut oil is too hard, then you can slightly soften it in your microwave for 3-5 second increments.
 If your coconut oil is too soft, then you can put it in your refrigerator for 5 minutes at a time until it hardens back up.
 After whisking the coconut oil, it should be smooth and slightly fluffy.

-Next step, add 1 tablespoon of granulated white sugar to the coconut oil.
+Next step, combine coconut oil with 1 tablespoon of granulated white sugar.
 Gently stir the two ingredients together.

 Then, add 6-9 drops of essential oils to the coconut oil and sugar combination.
 For my personal recipe, I use 3 drops of lavender, 3 drops of vanilla, and 3 drops of peppermint.
 Stir to combine.